janlorenz/TripleFilterBubble/README.md

 The model also runs in NetLogoWeb in the browser but only in a simplified version (TripleFilterBubble_Web.nlogo) and much slower.
 Therefore the configuration is by default with lower a numbers of guys and friends and with the visualization of links switched off.
 Try this link: http://netlogoweb.org/web?https://raw.githubusercontent.com/janlorenz/TripleFilterBubble/master/TripleFilterBubble_Web.nlogo

+## Build your research starting from this model

+We appreciate work building on the model.
+We are open to requests to collaborate on the further exploration and validation of the model as well as for new theory-driven models departing from the existing model.
+To that end, this repository can (but need not) be used.